-To determine the appropriate retention periods for Personal Information, consideration is given to the amount, nature, and sensitivity of the data, the potential harm from unauthorised use or disclosure, the purposes for which we process the Personal Information was obtained.
+To determine the appropriate retention periods for Personal Information, consideration is given to the amount, nature, and sensitivity of the data, the potential harm from unauthorised use or disclosure, and the purposes for which we process the Personal Information obtained.

 Assessment related Personal Information is retained only to provide results for the Intervention contracted, purposes of processing and/or for a period of time that is required of us by applicable law.
 Specifically, the South African legislation (The Health Professions Act No. 56 of 1974) requires that the retention of psychological test data for five to seven years.

 Thereafter it will be archived.
 The information can be anonymised at the request of the Client or the Candidate.
 In the event that a Candidate requests their data to be anonymised, the relevant requesting Client will be requested to confirm that they have concluded their use of the information for the purposes for which it was requested.